MicrosoftDocs/azure-devops-yaml-schema/task-reference/mysql-deployment-on-machine-group-v1.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

 Use this task to run your scripts and make changes to your MySQL Database.
 There are two ways to deploy, either using a script file or writing the script in our inline editor.
+> [!Note]
-Note that this is an early preview version.
-Since this task is server based, it appears on Deployment group jobs.
+> This is an early preview version.
+Since this task is server-based, it appears on deployment group jobs.

 ### Prerequisites